jenevieveee/jkit/README.md

 If you want to write a module, I welcome any contributions.

 ### Chrome
-JKit works in Chrome if yu load the source in developer mode.
-However, Chrome does not allow installation of extensions from anywhere but the Chrome Web Store, and they do not allow adult apps in the Web Store.
+I have submitted a JKit port to google.
+Their review process is manual, and it may take a while.
+They may or may not accept the submission.
+I will post a link to the Web Store if/when they do.

-I will be posting detailed instructions, along with a batch installer script to make running on Chrome as easy as possible.
+JKit works in Chrome if you load the chrome branch in developer mode.
+I will be posting detailed instructions, along with a batch installer script to make running on Chrome as easy as possible in the near future.

-If you can't wait for more detailed instructions, download the full source (click on Releases, then get the latest zip file), unzip to C:\JKit, then go to the extensions page in Chrome.
-Enable developer mode, click the "Load Unpacked" button, and select C:\JKit as the folder.
+If you can't wait for more detailed instructions, download the full source from the Chrome branch, then go to the extensions page in Chrome.
+Enable developer mode, click the "Load Unpacked" button, and select where you downloaded the source as the folder.
 JKit will load, and it will remain loaded through restarts.

 ### Opera, Edge
 Edge is not supported at all at this time.